-For many years, blue light blocking glasses have also been thought to help with the eye strain, dryness, blurred vision, and headaches.
+For many years, blue light blocking glasses have also been thought to help with headaches, eye strain, dryness, and blurred vision.
 However, newly published research suggests that they actually aren’t effective at reducing headaches and other symptoms related to digital eye strain.

 Do Blue Light Glasses Work?
 What the Research Says

 A study recently published in the American Journal of Ophthalmology tested 120 computer users with symptoms related to blue light exposure.
 They were given a 2-hour computer task, and received either blue-blocking eyeglasses or clear (placebo) glasses to wear during that time.
 All participants were led to believe they had received blue blockers.

 After the 2-hour task, there was no difference in participants’ eye strain symptom score between those who wore real blue blocking glasses and those who received the placebo.
 In short, blue light blocking glasses were not proven to be any better for eye strain than regular clear lenses.
 Unfortunately, this means that they won’t help with eye-strain-related headaches.

 It should be noted that this study was conducted on blue blockers only — not on migraine and light sensitivity glasses.
 And as you’re about to see, there is a big difference between blue blockers and bonafide lenses designed to help people with migraine and light sensitivity.